clarobscur/clarobscur.github.io/index.md

 Welcome!
 We are clarobscur and <a href="https://acontrallum.github.io" target="_blank">acontrallum</a> :)

-In this site, I share some personal projects and also some common projects with acontrallum related to travel, mountain and photography.
+In this website, I share some personal projects and also common projects related to travel, mountain and photography.

 <br/>